cjones27/IIC2154-Diagnostic-test/README.md

 ## Installation

-First, make sure you have installed and active your virtual environment When activated, run
+First, `cd Diagnostic-test` and make sure you have installed and active your virtual environment.

+When activated, run
 ```
 pip install -r requirements.txt